-Williams also had strong words on the rise of broker facilities which have peppered the market in recent years.
-Facilities, which see underwriters take a percentage of business from brokers and are popular in the United Kingdom market “are an absolute disaster,” Williams said.
+Williams also had strong words on the rise of broker facilities which have peppered the market in recent years and see underwriters take a percentage of business from brokers, describing them as “an absolute disaster.”

-“For me, you are giving the inmates the keys to the prison.”
+“For me, you are giving the inmates the keys to the prison,” he said.

 Governing principles for growing your book of business

 Amanda Blanc: “Don’t be concerned about insurers going direct, be concerned about keeping pace.”